jerefrer/tibetan-ocr-app/README.md

 1. Download and unzip https://github.com/buda-base/tibetan-ocr-app/releases/download/v0.1/bdrc-ocr-app-models.zip in a directory of your choice
 2. Once the app opens, click on the setting icon, click on "import models" and select the `ORCModels/` folder where you extracted the model zip file.
 Warning!
 Do not select one of its subfolders (like `Woodblock/`, etc.).
 3. Then quit the app and run it again so that the models can be used.

+### Building distribution packages

+1. `pip install nuitka`
+2. (optional) install `ccache` to speed up the compilation (on OSX this can be done through homebrew)
+3. run the nuitka command given in main.py that corresponds to your OS
+4. zip the files in the corresponding build folder